Piercing of a solitonic boson star by a black hole: Introduction

 Our purpose here is to generalize Ref.~\cite{Cardoso:2022vpj} to solitonic boson stars (SBSs).
 As the simplest example of nontopological solitons, an SBS can even exist in the absence of gravity and is referred to as a Q-ball~\cite{Coleman:1985ki,Liebling:2012fv, Boskovic:2021nfs, Cardoso:2021ehg}.
 Mini-boson stars attain stability through the balance between gravitational and repulsive pressure forces.
 On the other hand, the stability mechanism of SBSs differs, with a bubble-like structure emerging in the densest region of the parameter space.
 Stability arises from the accumulation of energy near the surface, engendering surface tension among distinct vacua \cite{Boskovic:2021nfs}.

 Evidence also suggests that SBSs can describe dark matter cores in sub-halos.
 A sub-halo is a smaller clump of dark matter that is gravitationally bound within a larger dark matter halo, and is created when smaller halos are accreted and tidally disrupted by larger ones~\cite{Jiang:2016yts}.
 A solitonic core can be considered as a special type of sub-halo that has a different profile and properties than other sub-halos \cite{Schive:2014hza}.
 However, the variability of the core-halo relation can make the discrepancy between soliton and sub-halo less strong for larger halos \cite{Ferreira:2020fam}.
 If dark matter is made up of ultralight bosons, it is possible for solitonic cores to form at the centers of dark matter halos~\cite{Hui:2016ltb}.
-It is worth noting that Ref.~\cite{Schwabe:2016rze} provides evidence that the density profiles of different mergers of solitonic cores conform to the SBS profile in ultralight axion dark matter halos.
+It is worth noting that Ref.~\cite{Mocz:2017wlg, Schwabe:2016rze} provides evidence that the density profiles of different mergers of solitonic cores conform to the SBS profile in ultralight axion dark matter halos.
+In addition, although the well-known cusp-core problem can be overcome by introducing a quartic term in the self-interaction scalar potential \cite{Harko:2011xw, Deng:2018jjz}, the scaling relation between the dark matter halo radius and central density still contradicts the observations \cite{Gavrilik:2020mjy}.
+With an additional $\phi^6$-term in the potential, the problem could be resolved and the cores would have a non-trivial phase structure \cite{Gavrilik:2020mjy, Gavrilik:2021gtp}.
 In this work, by focusing on SBSs, we aim to gain a comprehensive understanding of how solitonic cores behave in the presence of drifting perturbers.
+We note, however, that for relativistic fuzzy dark matter models, the boson mass is approximately of the order of $10^{-22}$ eV, which would correspond to a solitonic core radius of order $1$ kpc \cite{Schive:2014dra}.
+Considering the largest known astrophysical black hole, \texttt{Tonantzintla 618}, its radius is of the order of $10^{-6}$ kpc \cite{Shemmer:2004ph}, resulting in a length ratio of $10^6$ which is impossible to resolve with our current approach.
+As a model for such systems, we will present the largest ratios that are feasible with our computational infrastructure, and as we will argue later, we do not expect our results to change significantly for larger length ratios that remain within one order of magnitude.
+Probing length scales much higher than these currently considered would necessitate a fundamentally different approach.

 We use units where $G=c=\hbar=1$ throughout.